 - Pack carrot sticks standing on end into jar as tightly as you can.
 You might try fitting together thick end to thin end.
 Your goal is to keep the carrots from floating to the top and poking above the water line.

 - Fill jar with water, leaving one inch space at top.
 Screw lid on tightly and shake to mix ingredients.

 - Remove lid and check to make sure all carrots are submerged.
 Then cover jar with square of cheesecloth and screw jar band over the cloth.

-- Allow jar to sit in dark space that stays between 65 F-75 F and leave for 3 days.
+- Allow jar to sit in a dark space that stays between 65 F-75 F. Leave for 3 days.

 - After 3 days, try a carrot.
 See if you like its flavor and texture.
 You can continue to ferment for up to 5 days, according to your liking.
-If any mold forms on top, simply remove.
+If any mold forms on top, simply remove it.